Tanerrr/Arsenal-Data-Analyse-and-Tableau-Visualization/README.md

 Arsenal Data Analyse and Tableau Visualization
 ---

-**Tableau** software is one of the fastest growing data visualization tools which is currently being used in the BI industry.
+**Tableau** software is one of the fastest growing data visualization tool which is currently being used in the BI industry.
 It is a good way to change or transform the raw set of data into an easily understandable format with little technical skills and coding knowledge.

 In this small project, I analyzed the 2018 2019 season data of the Arsenal football team.
 I visualized some statistical results with tableau that I consider important.